Applications

 3.How long is a CSC university interview?

-A typical structure: - Brief self-introduction (1–2 minutes) - Questions on your background and transcripts - Questions on your study plan or research proposal - Motivation and practical questions - Your chance to ask one or two questions
+A possible structure is: - Brief self-introduction (1–2 minutes) - Questions on your background and transcripts - Questions on your study plan or research proposal - Motivation and practical questions - Your chance to ask one or two questions

 English-taught programmes interview in English.
 Chinese-taught programmes may test your Mandarin live, whatever your HSK certificate says.